Fox goose corn riddle: How to cross the river?

 How can he cross the river with all the three unharmed in least number of trips?

 Try to solve the puzzle.
 It will be worth trying and will entertain for sure.

 And when you come to know the solution, puzzle your friends as well as seniors with this age-old classic river crossing riddle.
 It'll be fun.

 About the riddle

-This is perhaps the oldest puzzle of this category of river crossing puzzle.
+This is perhaps the oldest riddle in this category of river crossing riddles.
 Many variations circulate all over the world keeping the main facts unchanged,

 - One person with three items has to cross a river in a small boat,

 - He can make as many boat trips as needed.
 No limit to number of boat trips.

 - But he can take at most one of the three items in the boat along with him, and

 - He cannot leave alone, say, first with the second item or second with the third item.

 In our riddle, the farmer cannot leave alone the fox with the goose, or the goose with the bag of corn.

 It is common sense, isn't it?
 In the first case, the fox will eat up the goose and in the second case, the goose will finish the corn.

 Okay, now it is time to explain the solution to you.

 Be prepared, we won't tell you the solution in a few words—we'll analyze the puzzle and take most reasonable decisions.
 This way, you will see the solution yourself.

 A few months back while we were chatting with a young couple visiting our house, I offered the riddle to their 7 year old restless son.

 The child as well as a few of the adults took up the apparently mild challenge to solve the riddle (riddles are always intriguing, isn't it?).

 Next twenty minutes passed hilariously with possible solutions, queries and banters exchanged excitedly.

 After a while, as it usually happens, interest shifted.